What does it mean?

 Naturally, you will want as much money as possible.
 The greater the value of your contractual pay and benefits (notice, holidays, any bonus or commission, shares and options, pension, private healthcare etc) the greater the likely value of any exit package.
 There are no hard and fast rules – what is fair and reasonable in one case may not be fair in another.
 Ultimately, it will come down to how well your exit package negotiation skills are.

-Our lawyers are practiced and skilled and can expertly deal with exit package negotiations, securing excellent exit terms for clients from a wide range of sectors but with particular expertise in the banking, legal, finance and media industries.
+Our lawyers regularly negotiate exit packages for clients, securing excellent terms.
+We undertake this work across all sectors but have particular expertise in the banking, legal, finance and media industries.

 If you want advice about a potential exit package or exit package negotiations you can telephone our employment team direct on 020 7653 3222 or email us firstname.lastname@example.org.